aliceatlas/hexagen/README.md

 * Hexagen is in early development and pretty experimental to begin with, don't count on the API not changing drastically.

+* Hexagen is written for Swift 1.2, introduced as of Xcode 6.3 (currently in beta).
+I haven't tried it in earlier versions, but it probably wouldn't work and it would probably be straightforward to make it work.

 * Your coroutines should always exit by returning — you can leave them hanging but you will leak memory.
 With Swift's lack of exceptions and use of ARC instead of garbage collection, I don't currently see a way to unilaterally tell a coroutine to terminate but still clean up after itself.

 * This approach has turned out to be very surprisingly low on complications so far, but the whole thing is still a sketchy self-indulgent hack that violates some basic assumptions that almost all existing Objective-C and Swift code can expect to safely make.
 It's hard to say what potential interactions I might be overlooking, particularly given that the Swift toolchain is still closed-source. *At least* for now, I strongly discourage using this anywhere near production code unless you are very, very silly and reasonably confident that you are already going to hell.